top-talent/top-talent.github.io/Laravel/shop-menu-master/readme.md

 ### Read more on my blog and follow on Twitter

-I post tutorials all the time on my blog : http://maxoffsky.com, stay updated on my Twitter: http://twitter.com/msurguy
+I post tutorials all the time on my blog : http://maxoffsky.com

 ### License